wailord284/Alexs-Arch-Installer/README.md

     * [View the public repository here](https://wailord284.club/repo/aurmageddon/x86_64/)

 # Things to consider when using this installer
-- NO Automatic updates.
+- NO automatic updates or GUI package manager.
 You are expected to update the system regularly!
 - NO manual partitioning (you can only select the drive)
 - NO default folders generated in the user home directory (such as Desktop, Downloads, Documents, Pictures, Music....)
 - NO Snapshots or backup system enabled even if BTRFS is selected
 - Third party repositories enabled by default (archlinuxcn, chaotic-aur, aurmageddon)
 - A significant amount of changes that may or may not align with the Arch Wiki or its suggestions
 - Some aspects are optimized for performance/convenience over security
+    * If your system has 2GB+ of RAM, additional utilities will be installed which will use additional RAM to increase performance
 - Proprietary NVidia drivers are not configured.
 Only xf86-video-nouveau is installed
 - Some of the UEFI tools will only work on systems with a newer UEFI implementation